Article Sept. 6, 2018

 A common focus of several recent regulations is to minimize methane vented using a practice called Reduced Emission Completions, or “green completions,” whereby well flowback emissions are captured or burned off using a flare.
 As a matter of safety, XTO began utilizing this practice before regulations were established and has advocated for inclusion of this practice as rules have gone into effect.
 XTO also seeks to minimize flared volumes by maximizing gas capture via pipeline and planned development.
 Some flaring does still occur in areas of new development where infrastructure investments are predicated on successful hydrocarbon development.
 In addition to reporting emissions content on our company website, emissions are also reported to the EPA annually.

-Methane emissions reduction program
+Beyond regulations: our voluntary methane emissions reduction program

 XTO has established a methane emissions reduction program that both ensures compliance with applicable regulations and expends considerable effort beyond regulatory requirements.
 This enhanced methane program is part of a broader effort to advance XTO’s ongoing commitment to methane emissions management.
 The program prioritizes actions at production and midstream sites and includes efforts to develop and deploy new, more efficient technologies to detect and reduce facility emissions.
 Our comprehensive methane emissions reduction initiative is buttressed by a substantial technology research and testing effort.
 All aspects of the program are voluntary, except for some mandatory leak detection and repair surveys, which vary by location and regulatory requirements.